amryassen/amazon_product_rating_classification/README.md

 * amazon_category_and_sub_category</br>
 * sellers</br>
 * product_information</br>
-* ProductGrade</br>
-The test set contains all the above variables except for average_review_rating, which is to be predicted.</br>
+The test set contains all the above variables except for ProductGrade, which is to be predicted.</br>